muammar/muammar.github.io.old/content/home/experience.md

         Responsibilities include:

-        * Worked on the acceleration of electronic structure calculations using machine learning models to decrease orders of magnitude the computational time needed by the simulations.
+        * Worked on the acceleration of electronic structure calculations using machine learning models to decrease orders of magnitude of the computational time needed by the simulations.
-        * Was actively involved in the development of the Atomistic Machine-learning Package (Amp) created and maintained by the Catalyst Design laboratory at Brown University https://bitbucket.org/andrewpeterson/amp.
+        * Was actively involved in the development of the Atomistic Machine-learning Package (Amp) created and maintained by the Catalyst Design Laboratory at Brown University https://bitbucket.org/andrewpeterson/amp.
-        * Implemented kernel ridge regression within an atom-centered mode in their machine learning package.
+        * Implemented kernel ridge regression within an atom-centered mode in their machine-learning package.
         * Participated in the design of scientific projects and supervision of students during their research in our laboratory.
         * Presented scientific results in international conferences.